NIVANorge/Mobius2/docs/index.md

 ## Existing models

-The Mobius2 framework comes with several [existing modules and models](existingmodels/existingmodels.html) that can be used directly or modified to accomodate other use cases, different data availability, or new research questions.
+The Mobius2 framework comes with several [existing modules and models](existingmodels/existingmodels.html) that can be used directly or modified to accommodate other use cases, different data availability, or new research questions.
 - The [Simply family](existingmodels/simply.html) is a family of catchment models building on the hydrology model SimplyQ.
 Modules for nutrients and contaminants exist.
 - [EasyLake](existingmodels/easylake.html) is a simple 2-box lake model that is intended for inclusion into a larger catcment model.
 It predicts residence time, temperature and ice in the lake, and has modules for nutrients retention and contaminants.
 - [NIVAFjord](existingmodels/nivafjord.html) is a 1-dimensional layered basin model that can be used to model e.g. fjords, lagoons and lakes.
 It has biochemistry modules for nutrients, phytoplankton and sediments.